General Terms of Site Usage

 We will only collect data to deliver a service that you have requested from us.

-To process and maintain a trade association membership, we will collect the name of the business, names of personnel in specific areas of the business, postal address(s), email address(s), telephone number(s) and information relating to your declared interests at the application stage.
+To process and maintain a trade association membership, we will collect the name of the business, names of personnel in specific areas of the business, postal address(s), email address(s), telephone number(s), payment details and information relating to your declared interests at the application stage.

 To process a technical enquiry, dependent upon your method of contact with us, we may collect your name, postal address, email address(s), telephone number(s).